The Sedona Conference Working Group 1 Annual Meeting 2024

 12 noon — 1:00 p.m.
 Lunch (provided)

-This panel will provide updates to membership on works in progress from the newly formed Privilege in Government Proceedings drafting team and from the Discovery of Modern Communications and Collaboration Platforms drafting team, which is the process of final revisions based on feedback received at the WG1 Midyear Meeting.
+This panel will provide updates to membership on works in progress from the newly formed Government Privileges drafting team and from the Discovery of Collaboration Platforms Data drafting team, which is the process of final revisions based on feedback received at the WG1 Midyear Meeting.
+Gareth Evans, Joe Guglielmo, Alex Khoury, Robb Snow

 2:45 — 3:00 p.m.
 Afternoon Break